Sport in England: Motorsport

 The majority of the Formula One teams are based in England.
 Drivers from England have won fifteen Formula One World Championship drivers titles.
 Lewis Hamilton is the most notable current English driver, having won seven championships (most recently in 2020).
 The British Grand Prix takes place at Silverstone, most frequently in July.
-Major motor racing series based in the UK include the British Formula Three Championship and the British Touring Car Championship.
+Major motor racing series based in the UK include the GB3 Championship, British Superbike Championship, British GT Championship and the British Touring Car Championship.

 English drivers (most notably Richard Burns) have achieved success in the World Rally Championship.
 Since 2000 the British Superbike Championship has become increasingly popular, surpassing its four-wheeled rivals in terms of spectator receipts and television coverage.
 Britain hosts one round of the MotoGP championship at Silverstone, and one of the Superbike World Championship at Donington Park in 2018 but has previously visited Brands Hatch and Silverstone.

 England is commonly seen as the widely dominant country for building racing cars.
 In addition to Formula One successes, historic names such as Lola, March, Reynard and Chevron have supplied numerous teams.
 Universities offering motorsport courses always back up this claim.
 Between the mid-1980s to the 1990s cars built in Britain were widely dominant in CART racing and the Indianapolis 500 in the United States.